kriechers/jcliD230308/README.md

 reproduction of the results based on random numbers is not possible.

+Under the points **compute transient trajectories** the user must specify how many trajectories will be generated.
+For the manuscript we generated 1000 trajectories.
+Please consider, that this took approximately one day on a cluster computer.

+Similarly, under **create fig05** the user may specify how many trajectories shall be generated.
+Additional trajectories serve for comparison and make the conclusions more robust.

 Running **master.py** automatically creates a repository **output**, where the results (including figures) will be stored.